VedantPatel-1905/JavaScript-Unit-Testing/Unit-Testing-Project/README.md

 # Welcome to Calculator Unit Testing with Mocha

-### 1. Initializing the Project
+### Initializing the Project
     npm init

-### 2. Package installation
+### Package installation
     npm i --save-dev mocha

-### 3. Code and Application
+### Code and Application
+1. Create Demo_app folder
+    * This folder will hold files for functionality of our calculator
+2. Create test folder
-    Create Demo_app folder which will hold files for functionality of our calculator Create test folder which will hold test files for the application
+    * This folder which will hold test files for the application

-### 4. Running the test file
+### Running the test file
-    Open package.json and under scripts add test : "mocha test" On terminal enter the following command:
+Open package.json and under scripts add test : "mocha test"

+On terminal enter the following command:

-    a.
-Calculator Application
+1. Calculator Application
-        To run the application: npm run  calculator_app
+    To run the application: ```npm run  calculator_app```

-    b.
-Unit Testing
+2. Unit Testing
-        To run the test case: npm run test
+    To run the test case: ```npm run test```

-### 5. Debugging
+### Debugging
-    Output from the test file will show any errors you might have in you application Fix the errors until everything is correct
+Output from the test file will show any errors you might have in you application.
+Fix the errors until everything is correct